 Doing what we can to maintain the environment

-The Scotiabank Calgary Marathon is in its fifth year of dedicating time, energy and resources to reduce the environmental impact of the race.
-The Scotiabank Calgary Marathon aims to build upon the previous year’s green initiatives to create an even more sustainable event for the whole family, and we need your help!
+The Calgary Marathon dedicates time, energy and resources to reduce the environmental impact of the race.
+The Calgary Marathon aims to build upon the previous year’s green initiatives to create an even more sustainable event for the whole family, and we need your help!

 What Is Sustainability Anyway?

 It’s a term we hear all the time, but it has different meanings for different people.
 For us, it means doing what we can in our day-to-day life to maintain the environment.
-Over the past 51 years, there has been a huge shift in the way we live and we’ve seen the impact on the world around us.
+There has been a huge shift in the way we live and we’ve seen the impact on the world around us.
 To ensure the sustainability of our environment and our city, we all need to take many small actions to improve our surroundings for future generations.
 We know that nothing beats the allure of the great outdoors when it comes to running!